carlozamagni/basic-tabular/README.md

 '1,2016-05-18T16:11:27.203Z,asd,'
 ```

-**Note**: the schema contained an extra field that wasn't included into the dictionary, so tabular inserted an empty string into the string representation.
+**Note**: the schema contained an extra field that wasn't included into the dictionary, so basic-tabular inserted an empty string into the string representation.
 This is the default behaviour and can be customized with the `undefinedrep` options:

 ```